PC Building Simulator: Career

-In Career mode, the game puts the player in responsibility of a workshop where they must complete tasks that involve modifying pre-built computers, (e.g. removing viruses, adding new parts) or building a brand new computer to earn in-game cash, which can be spent on purchasing new or used parts (see below).
+In Career mode, the game puts the player in responsibility of a workshop where they must complete tasks that involve modifying pre-built computers (e.g. removing viruses, adding new parts) or building a brand new computer to earn in-game cash, which can be spent on purchasing new or used parts.
 After each completed task, the player earns a certain number of experience points.
 When a certain amount of experience is reached, the player levels up, unlocking newer and more advanced parts.

 In order to acquire parts, the player must buy them from fictional online stores, which sell new or used parts.
 For new parts, the player can choose between different shipping services: the shorter the delivery time, the more cash the player has to pay.
 The game offers 3 choices: next-day delivery, the standard option which costs 30 dollars; same day delivery, which spawns the parts immediately on the loading bay, but costs 100 dollars; and a slow but cheap delivery which can take from 3 to 5 working days but costs only 10 dollars.
 Used parts are shipped for free, but they usually take several days or even a couple of weeks to arrive.
 A calendar tracks the estimated delivery date for each product bought and the deadlines for the customers' orders.

 As the player progresses, they will start seeing larger sums of cash stored in their banks, which could be spent improving their workshop.
 Some of the upgrades include additional workbenches (needed to accomplish tasks with more efficiency) and a cabinet (used to store computers and reduce clutter).

 The player starts the game with a basic computer that can keep up with all the tasks required in order to fulfill the customers' orders.
-However, as the game progresses, the player can fully customize it (or even build a new one from scratch), either for convenience or mere aesthetics.
+As the game progresses, the player can fully customize it (or even build a new one from scratch), either for convenience or mere aesthetics.
 There is also an optional leaderboard that lists the best PCs built by the other players during their own career.

 The player must pay the rent for the shop each month, as well as the electricity bill.
 Failing to do so will result in some hefty debt.